BNU-IVC/MMGait/README.md

 1. Download the latest agreement: `MMGait Dataset Usage Agreement.pdf`.
 2. Complete and sign it.
-3. Submit it to `BNU-IVC@outlook.com`.
+3. Submit it to `BNU-IVC@outlook.com`, with `chenye.wang@mail.bnu.edu.cn` cc'ed.
 4. Please use your organization/institute email address to send the mail.
 5. We will handle requests within a week.
 Occasionally, emails may be flagged as spam.
 If you have not received a response within a week, please resend your mail from an alternate email address.

-In case you encounter any issues, please feel free to reach out to us via `BNU-IVC@outlook.com`.
+In case you encounter any issues, please feel free to reach out to us via `BNU-IVC@outlook.com`, with `chenye.wang@mail.bnu.edu.cn` cc'ed.

 #### 3. Data Preparation